dell/csm-docs/content/docs/replication/upgrade.md

 ### PowerScale

-On PowerScale systems, an additional step is needed when upgrading to CSM v1.6 or later.
-Because the SyncIQ policy created on the target-side storage array is no longer used, it must be deleted for any existing replication groups after performing the upgrade to the CSM Replication sidecar and PowerScale CSI driver.
-These steps should be performed before the replication groups are used with the new version of the CSI driver.
-Until this step is performed, Replication Groups created on CSM v1.5 will display an UNKNOWN link state in CSM v1.6.
+On PowerScale systems, an additional step is needed when upgrading to CSM Replication v1.4.0 or later.
+Because the SyncIQ policy created on the target-side storage array is no longer used, it must be deleted for any existing `DellCSIReplicationGroup` objects after performing the upgrade to the CSM Replication sidecar and PowerScale CSI driver.
+These steps should be performed before the `DellCSIReplicationGroup` objects are used with the new version of the CSI driver.
+Until this step is performed, existing `DellCSIReplicationGroup` objects will display an UNKNOWN link state.

 1. Log in to the target PowerScale array.
 2. Navigate to the `Data Protection > SyncIQ` page and select the `Policies` tab.
-3. Delete all disabled, target-side SyncIQ policies that are used for CSM Replication.
+3. Delete all disabled SyncIQ policies that are used for CSM Replication.
 Such policies will be distinguished by their names, of the format `<prefix>-<kubernetes namespace>-<IP of replication destination>-<RPO duration>`.

 ## Updating CSM Replication controller